-Hampstead real estate features a variety of architectural styles, with a fair blend of older, charming homes which preserve the character of a classic elegance that lay juxtaposed amidst the new modern, urban large constructions.
+Real estate in this community features a variety of architectural styles, with a fair blend of older, charming homes which preserve the character of a classic elegance that lay juxtaposed amidst the new modern, urban large constructions.
 Most of the homes are detached, with a smaller percentage of semi detached.
-Hampstead does not have any apartment buildings and offers a very small selection of duplexes.
+There are no apartment buildings and a very small selection of duplexes.

 For the latest Census data and real estate statistics:

 Hampstead, Montréal (Island) – Population, household income, family types, housing types, education, languages spoken and other data.